luch91/PYTHON-MACHINE-LEARNING-DEEP-LEARNING/README.md

 n_hot_rooms: the number of hotel rooms per 1,000 population in the town

-water_body : what type of natural fresh water source is there in the city?(lake, river, both, none)
+waterbody : what type of natural fresh water source is there in the city?(lake, river, both, none)

 rainfall: the yearly average rainfall in centimeters